jy222bz/ml-authorship-attribution/README.md

 ## Instructions for Running the Solution
 To run the solution, follow these steps:

-1. Clone the repository.
+1. Clone the repository and install the necessary environment requirements.
+2. Review the solution, current results, and plots to understand the computations, analysis, and learning process of authorship attribution and stylistic analysis based on stylometric methods.
+3. To rerun the solution using the same or different configurations, empty all directories except the `Literature` directory.
+This directory must remain intact unless you wish to use different literature.
-2. Create the necessary folders required under the root directory for the solution, such as the `Model` directory, which will be used to extract the trained model.
+4. Create the necessary folders required under the root directory for the solution, such as the `Model` directory, which will be used to extract the trained model.
-3. Run the notebooks sequentially in the order they are named.
+5. Run the notebooks sequentially in the order they are named.

 ## Author